 Shutters are practical in most rooms around the home, except for doors that are a main thoroughfare.
 Over Andrew and Tanya’s ranch sliders we opted for roller blinds in a beautiful earthy fabric that would integrate beautifully with the shutters.
 Harmonising perfectly with the minimalist look created by the shutters, the blockout blinds were an ideal solution, enabling easy access to the door and offering great insulation, thanks to the flocked backing.

-Get up to 25% off Blinds and 10% off Shutters in our Autumn Sale 🍂 Free, safe in-home measure & quote available now!
-Plus get free installation if you get an in-home measure and quote from one of our reps (T&Cs apply) ~We are a New Zealand owned and operated business so you can buy knowing you are supporting your local ❤
+25% off all Blinds & 15% Shutters. ☀🏖🏡 Enquire now to get up to 25% off Free safe in-home measure & quotes, plus receive free installation if you get an in-home measure & quote from one of our Reps (T&C's apply)" ~We are a New Zealand owned and operated business so you can buy knowing you are supporting your local ❤